e1ha/Pomodoro-Webapp/admin/meetings/standup-meetings/week9/monday.md

 ## <span style="color: red;">Farheen A.</span>

 ### What did you work on yesterday?
--nothing
+- nothing

 ### What are your blockers?
--I do not have any blockers
+- I do not have any blockers

 ### What will you work on today?
--attending live lecture for group
+- attending live lecture for group

 ### How close are we to hitting our sprint goals?
--We have a working mvp!
+- We have a working mvp!

 ## <span style="color: red;">Uposhanto B.</span>